-Albrecht Mayer’s first encounter with music was as a child, singing in the Cathedral Choir in his home city of Bamberg, and perhaps it was this early experience that still imbues his oboe playing with a warm singing quality that has audiences and critics alike paying homage to a remarkable player.
-His music-making constantly invites superlatives: people talk of a “divine spark” and how he has elevated the “miraculous oboe” to become an “instrument of seduction”.
+Albrecht Mayer’s first encounter with music was as a member of the Cathedral Choir in his home city of Bamberg, an early experience which is perhaps partly responsible for the warm, singing quality of his oboe-playing.
+His artistry invites superlatives: people talk of a “divine spark” and how he has elevated the “miraculous oboe” to become an “instrument of seduction”.

-He studied with Gerhard Scheuer, Georg Meerwein, Maurice Bourgue and Ingo Goritzki and began his professional career in 1990 as principal oboist of the Bamberg Symphony Orchestra.
+He began his professional career in 1990 as principal oboist of the Bamberg Symphony Orchestra.
 Since 1992 he has occupied the same position with the Berliner Philharmoniker, despite his growing renown as a concert soloist.
-Among the most sought-after oboists of our time, he has appeared as a soloist with Claudio Abbado, Sir Simon Rattle and Nikolaus Harnoncourt.
-In 2007 he made his Carnegie Hall debut with the Orpheus Chamber Orchestra.
-Chamber music is also important to Mayer, and he performs it regularly in concert.
+Among the most sought-after oboists of our time, he has appeared as soloist with such eminent conductors as Claudio Abbado, Sir Simon Rattle and Nikolaus Harnoncourt.
+He made his Carnegie Hall debut in 2007 with the Orpheus Chamber Orchestra, and is an enthusiastic chamber player, his partners including Hélène Grimaud, Leif Ove Andsnes and Lars Vogt.

-He was awarded the ETA-Hoffmann Prize by his home town of Bamberg, Germany, in December 2006.
-He has been honoured with the Echo Prize by the German Phono-Akademie three times, twice as Instrumentalist of the Year.
-In 2013 he was inducted into the Gramophone “Hall of Fame” and also awarded the Bavarian Culture Prize.
+Awarded Bamberg’s ETA-Hoffmann Prize in December 2006, Mayer has also been honoured with the ECHO-Klassik prize three times, twice as Instrumentalist of the Year.
+In 2013 he was inducted into the Gramophone “Hall of Fame” and awarded the Bavarian Culture Prize.

-Despite the pressures of his schedule, he found time to establish the Albrecht Mayer Foundation, a project that raises funds to save eyesight.
+Despite the pressures of his schedule, he has also found time to establish the Albrecht Mayer Foundation, a project that raises funds to save eyesight.
 “To me as a musician, hearing is of paramount importance in my life,” he said.
 “For the very reason that our senses are of unique significance to human beings, I can hardly imagine to be obliged to live with fading eyesight or even without any eyesight at all.”
-His concern for the well-being of others is the hallmark of a man whose emotionally charged music-making continues to bring great joy to audiences worldwide.
+Such concern for others’ wellbeing is the hallmark of a man whose emotionally charged music-making continues to bring great joy to audiences worldwide.